bulawebops/javascript-2025/cirriculum/01-variable-declarations.md

 # ES2015 (ES6) Variables: `var`, `let`, and `const`
+## 📝 Description
+This lesson introduces the modern ways of declaring variables in JavaScript—var, let, and const—as defined in ES2015 (ES6).
+Learners will explore the fundamental concepts that govern how variables behave in memory, including declaration vs. initialization, scope (global, function, and block), and hoisting.
+Through guided examples and code analysis, students will learn how these three keywords differ in accessibility, reassignment, and lifecycle.
+By the end of this topic, learners will be able to write clean, predictable, and error-free JavaScript code using best practices for variable declaration in modern development environments.

+## 🎯 Learning Objectives

+1. **Differentiate between variable declaration and initialization**
+   - Learners will be able to explain the distinction between declaring and initializing variables in JavaScript and identify how `undefined` behaves during variable declaration.

+2. **Describe and apply the concept of scope in JavaScript**
+   - Learners will define global, function, and block scope, and correctly predict which variables are accessible in different parts of a program.

+3. **Explain and demonstrate hoisting behavior**
+   - Learners will describe how hoisting works with `var`, `let`, and `const`, and illustrate the differences through practical code examples.

+4. **Compare and contrast `var`, `let`, and `const`**
+   - Learners will be able to compare their scoping, hoisting, and reassignment behaviors and apply the appropriate keyword in given coding scenarios.

+5. **Apply best practices for variable declaration in modern JavaScript**
+   - Learners will justify the use of `const` and `let` over `var` and write clean, maintainable code following modern ES6 conventions.

+---

 ES2015 (also known as ES6) introduced two new ways to create variables: `let` and `const`.
 Before diving into the differences among `var`, `let`, and `const`, we must first understand **variable declarations vs. initializations**, **scope**, and **hoisting**.